Simon-157/fast-foodies/README.md

 * The app also provides integrated payment options, order tracking, and real-time notifications.
 *  FastFoodies is the perfect solution for busy people who want a hassle-free way to order meals and get them delivered quickly.

+# Requirements

+- PHP: version 8.2.0 and above

 # Running on localhost / xampp
 * You will need composer installed